Normal forms in cubical type theory: Cubical type theory

 \subsection{Glue types}

-{\operatorname{Glue}} {\operatorname{glue}} {\operatorname{unglue}} The glue type has some of the most complex rules in cubical type theory.
+{\operatorname{Glue}} {\operatorname{glue}} {\operatorname{unglue}} \(\Glue\) has some of the most complex rules in cubical type theory.
 We write \(e : A \simeq B\) for an equivalence between \(A\) and \(B\), and abuse notation to use \(e\) as a function.
+Usually we define equivalence as having contractible fibers, but for the purpose of defining normal forms the concrete definition does not matter.

-The parameters for the glue type are complicated enough that we give a name for the collection of data.
+The parameters for the glue type are complicated enough that we give a name for them.
 Call the following a set of \textbf{gluing data}: